Ukrainian drones hit Russia’s Kursk region, Moscow repels attack: Governors

 Moscow mayor Sergei Sobyanin also reported early on Friday that Russian air defences had shot down a drone that was approaching the capital city.

-The drone was downed near Lyubertsy, located approximately 20km (12 miles) southeast of central Moscow, he wrote on Telegram.
+The drone was downed near Lyubertsy, which is located approximately 20km (12 miles) southeast of central Moscow, he wrote on Telegram.
 No further details were available.

+Moscow’s three main airports – Sheremetyevo, Domodedovo and Vnukovo – were reported to have cancelled and rescheduled flights early on Friday morning due to reports of an unidentified object flying in the capital’s airspace, according to a local online news report.

+Russia’s state-run TASS news agency later reported that Vnukovo airport resumed operations at 07:28 local time (04:28 GMT) following the lifting of restrictions linked to an attempted drone attack.

-On Thursday, Sobyanin said that wanted to expand Moscow’s air defences, in the face of near-daily drone attacks on the Russian capital.
+On Thursday, Moscow mayor Sobyanin said that wanted to expand the city’s air defences, in the face of near-daily drone attacks on the Russian capital.

 “This year, we have done a lot to protect Moscow from drones and attempted terrorist attacks,” Sobyanin told representatives of municipal companies, according to the Interfax news agency.